-Programs Serving the Underprivileged
+Programs For the Underserved

 Social Issues in Medicine is a required course that all first-year medical students participate in.
 During this course students recognize and analyze the interrelationships between socio-cultural environments and the occurrence, prevention, and treatment of disease.
 Students identify and nurture values that characterize the professional and humanistic practice of medicine and an ethic of service.
 The course employs a service-learning pedagogical framework in which students engage in classroom and community activities in order to address course learning objectives.
 The course format includes content talks and interactive sessions, small-group discussions, self-reflection and visits to community partner sites.